ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-### Sharing your data with trusted people
+### 4. Lets you give others direct access to your data
+*you can designate trusted people as your *personal·agents,* which allows them to access your datapod so that they can perform actions on your behalf in case you are incapacitated; this facilitates their access to information that you want kept from everybody else but that would be useful for them to have when you cannot provide it yourself*

 a strong identity·infrastructure provides people and organizations with significant capabilities
-· the flexible authentication and authorization features available in the human·internet allow you to grant trusted individuals (and even some organizations) direct·access to your data, in case you are incapacitated or need others to have such access, such as your spouse
+· the flexible authentication and authorization features available in the human·internet allow you to grant trusted individuals (and even some organizations) direct·access to your data, in case you are incapacitated or need others to have such access, such as your spouse or a person with power·of·attorney privileges

-when you give another person or entity direct·access to your datapod, that person can access it with the same flexibility you have, through the data·specialists you have authorized to access your datapod
+when you give another person or entity direct·access to your datapod, that person, known as a **personal·agent,** can access it with the same flexibility you have, through the data·specialists you have authorized to access your datapod
+· however, you may limit the access of each personal·agent (or attorney·in·fact) to specific areas, such as health·data or financial·data

 &nbsp;
 &nbsp;

-### *You* are the *platform*
+### 5. Makes *you* the platform
+*instead of going through intermediaries like Twitter or Facebook, you publish content as your own platform; people can follow your thoughts or your more comprehensive posts, not your Twitter tweets or your Facebook posts*

  the internet of today is full of companies that create *platforms*
 · Amazon is an ecommerce platform
 · Facebook is a social and communication platform